 The employer is given an insight into the candidate's potential capacities and competency, including any strengths or weaknesses, to assess how well they might fit into the organisation and role.

-Situational judgement tests are designed to test the potential employee's skill and approach within selecting the most efficient and appropriate response to a workplace situation they could encounter.
-A typical question might present a workplace situation and ask the candidate to select a response that feels most appropriate.
+Situational judgement tests are pre-employment tests designed to assess the potential employee's skill and approach to selecting the most efficient and appropriate response to a hypothetical situation they could encounter.
+A typical question might present a workplace scenario and ask the candidate to select a response that feels most appropriate.

-Verbal reasoning tests present a piece of writing to the candidate to assess their cognition and comprehension abilities.
+Verbal reasoning tests present a piece of writing to the candidate to assess their cognition, reasoning skills, and comprehension abilities.
 Through this type of assessment, the employer is given an insight into their potential employee's ability to understand and draw conclusions from written text, an essential skill for candidates in most job roles.

-Remote Work assessments help employers understand the traits and capabilities needed from candidates to participate in remote working successfully.
+Remote Work assessments help employers understand the traits and capabilities needed from candidates to participate in remote working.
 The informal and sometimes challenging circumstances of remote working demand specific skills from an employee.

 Employers can use remote work assessments to ensure that candidates can sustain the productivity and output required of the company.

-Therefore, this test provides the employer with an insight into their potential employees' comprehension and grasp on communication and ability to communicate efficiently in real workplace situations.
+Therefore, this test provides the employer with an insight into their potential employees' comprehension of a specific language and their ability to communicate efficiently in real workplace situations.

 11. Background Check

-Background checks can be beneficial to an employer, primarily as a method of managing safeguarding and security risks.
+Background checks can be a beneficial part of the screening process for an employer, primarily as a method of managing safeguarding and security risks.
 They also give valuable insight and understanding of the employee's workplace performance history, past conduct, skill, or failings from former employers.

 This knowledge reveals how an employee behaves in an everyday workplace and might not be found elsewhere in the recruitment process.